qmetry/qaf/pages/latest/bdd2/bdd2.md

 tags: [bdd,scenario]
 ---

+## Features

+BDD2 syntax is derived from QAF BDD, Jbehave and Gherkin.
+Following are features of BDD2:

+  * Custom [Meta-Data](scenario-meta-data.html) that supports [meta-data filters](scenario_metadatata_filter_include_exclude_prop.html), [meta-data rules](meta-data-rules.html) and [formatter](scenario-meta-data.html#meta-data-formatter)
+  * Parameter support in step argument
+  * Data driven test using embedded or external test data
+  	 * External test data from external source (CSV, XML, JSON, EXCEL, DB)
+     * Embedded test data using Examples
+  * Background support
+  * Compatible with QAF-geherkin or any other gherkin editor.
+  * Supported by TestNG runner using [BDDTestFactory2](bdd-configuration.html#factory-class) and by cucumber runner using [QAF-cucumber](qaf_cucumber.html)

 ## Comment

 Comments can be placed any where in the bdd file.
 Comment can be single line or multiline.
 Single line comment starts with `#` or `!`.